 The first sign of pain, specifically joint pain, is changes in energy levels.
 You may find that your once active canine is now spending more time sleeping or laying down.
 Changes in energy levels are not only a sign of pain, but also a symptom of a slew of health issues.
 If you notice that your dog isn't quite like their usual self, it's important to figure out why.

-Dogs will commonly bite the area of their body that is in pain.
+Dogs will commonly bite or chew on the area of their body that is in pain.
 Additionally, dogs may lash out and bite others who are attempting to touch them for fear that it will cause them to experience even more pain.
 If your dog is typically a sweetie pie and is now nipping when you get near them, it is likely a sign they are in pain.

 The Telltale Tail